COX_HAZARDS

 • alpha (float, optional, default: 0.05): Significance level for confidence intervals.
 Must be between 0 and 1.

-Returns (list[list]): 2D list with Cox regression results, or error message string.
+Returns (list[list]): 2D list with Cox regression results

 Inputs: